hivemq/Statefull-DataHub-Blog/README.md

 mqtt hivemq data-policy create --file data-policy-Calculate-mov-avg.json
 ```

-By entering the interactive mode of HiveMQ CLI using the `mqtt shell` command.
-Than connect and publish a (number of subsequent ) JSON messages containing a different temperature value `pub -t test -m '{ "temperature": 20}'`.
+By entering the interactive mode of HiveMQ CLI using the `mqtt shell` command followed by the the `connect` command.
+Than publish a (number of subsequent ) JSON messages containing a different temperature value `pub -t test -m '{ "temperature": 20}'`.
 Monitor the output by subscribing to your broker : `mqtt sub -t "#"`.

 # See it working